 However, articles covering both the L'Aquila and Amatrice earthquakes shed little light on how the Mafia engage in these practices.

 The 1980 Irpinia earthquake was the first Italian crisis that truly spurred on Mafia involvement in reconstruction and public works.
-John Dickie writes in Mafia Republic that just two weeks after the earthquake members of the Camorra Mafia murdered a town mayor because he tried to block companies with ties to Mafia organisations winning contracts to clear rubble.
+John Dickie writes in Mafia Republic that just two weeks after the earthquake, members of the Camorra Mafia murdered a town mayor because he tried to block companies with ties to Mafia organizations winning contracts to clear rubble.

-At that time there was little accountability for agencies involved in contracting, which led to corruption and disastrous results: over 28,500 people were still living in canvas accommodation ten years after the earthquake.
-The methods the Mafia used back then – coercion, violence and corruption – to acquire contracts were largely in line with the Godfather cliches about Mafia activity.
+At that time, there was little accountability for agencies involved in contracting, which led to corruption and disastrous results: More than 28,500 people were still living in canvas accommodation ten years after the earthquake.
+The methods the Mafia used back then—coercion, violence, and corruption—to acquire contracts were largely in line with the Godfather clichés about Mafia activity.

-"It's not that all the big cement businesses are Mafia businesses, but a lot of these criminal organisations – and we're talking since the 1980s – saw the potential in cement.
-They invested money, got close to businessmen and were therefore able to invest in an invisible way, so that now they don't necessarily need to do anything heavy-handed.
-It's quite sophisticated; they don't necessarily need to target the politician, or they don't need to target the local administrator, because the Mafia are so involved and intertwined in the cement sector that they probably have a hand in lots of people who provide cement and therefore are in a win-win situation."
+"It's not that all the big cement businesses are Mafia businesses, but a lot of these criminal organizations—and we're talking since the 1980s—saw the potential in cement.
+They invested money, got close to businessmen, and were therefore able to invest in an invisible way, so that now they don't necessarily need to do anything heavy-handed.
+It's quite sophisticated; they don't necessarily need to target the politician, or they don't need to target the local administrator, because the Mafia is so involved and intertwined in the cement sector that they probably have a hand in lots of people who provide cement and therefore are in a win-win situation."

-"One of the ongoing debates at the moment is a lot of the houses that came down were rebuilt because of the L'Aquila rebuilding programme," she said.
-"Now the ministry gave indications and measures about how they should be rebuilt and there were two levels.
-One level was just mere 'upgrades' and the other was reinforcement against earthquakes.
+"One of the ongoing debates at the moment is a lot of the houses that came down were rebuilt because of the L'Aquila rebuilding program," she said.
+"Now the ministry gave indications and measures about how they should be rebuilt, and there were two levels.
+One level was just mere 'upgrades,' and the other was reinforcement against earthquakes.
 A lot of them just had to have upgrades, and 'upgrades' could be interpreted in any way.
-If the contractor comes in and has been told to upgrade it then they might not have actually broken the law.
+If the contractor comes in and has been told to upgrade it, then they might not have actually broken the law.
 Even the sub-contractor may have technically not done anything wrong if he's been told to come in and just put a lick of paint on.
 It's a whole system from that perspective.
-It's not just a few dodgy criminals coming in and badly rebuilding; it is also the lack of political rigour and the need for stricter legislation to make administrators and businessmen more accountable."
+It's not just a few dodgy criminals coming in and badly rebuilding; it is also the lack of political rigor and the need for stricter legislation to make administrators and businessmen more accountable."

-In regards to whether the Mafia has already begun attempting to capitalise on the disaster, Dr Allum is firm in suggesting they are.
-"Franco Roberti, the head of the National Anti-Mafia Directorate, said steps must be taken not to let them infiltrate the reconstruction efforts – but if it's already seeped in, how do you undo that?"
+In regards to whether the Mafia has already begun attempting to capitalize on the disaster, Dr. Allum is firm in suggesting they are.
+"Franco Roberti, the head of the National Anti-Mafia Directorate, said steps must be taken not to let them infiltrate the reconstruction efforts—but if it's already seeped in, how do you undo that?"

-Of course, that increasingly seems like an impossible task, when the Mafia are so entangled with the institutions of Italian industry and government that they've become almost invisible.
+Of course, that increasingly seems like an impossible task, when the Mafia is so entangled with the institutions of Italian industry and government that it's become almost invisible.